Honda EG5000CL (Discontinued)

 Power & Run Time

-With a fuel capacity of 6.3 gallons, the EG5000CL may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.57 GPH).
+The EG5000CL's fuel tank, boasting 6.3 gallons, allows it to operate for around 11 hours at 50% load with a full tank (with an estimated fuel consumption of 0.57 GPH).

 Outlets